-The Terminology used in industries relating to the weighing, batching, mixing, and automation can often be confusing and vary from company to company or industry to industry.
-This section of Sterling Systems & Controls website is designed to provide clear and understandable definitions of various terminology used both in industry and within our website.
+The terminology used in industries relating to weighing, batching, mixing, and automation can often be confusing and vary from company to company or industry to industry.
+This section of Sterling Systems & Controls website is designed to provide clear and understandable definitions of various terminology used both in industry and on our website.

 The terminology will be arranged alphabetically but may be out of order for a time while it is being developed.
-We thank you in advance for your patience and hope this Terminology section is beneficial to all visitors to our website.
+We thank you in advance for your patience and hope this Terminology section is beneficial to all visitors.

 Airlock: (a.k.a Rotary Airlock) In bulk material solids handling and processing an airlock or rotary airlock is a device that not only controls the feed rate of the bulk material but also minimizes air leakage (pressure loss) between equipment above and below the airlock valve that have differing levels of pressure.
 It is a type of valve used specifically to minimize or eliminate air or pressure loss between above and below the airlock valve.

-Automatic: This terminology section will define the term Automatic in regards to a Batching System.
-A batching system has two functions which can be done as either manual or automatic.
-In a Manual manner an operator performs the function.
+Automatic: This terminology section will define the term Automatic in regard to a Batching System.
+A batching system has two functions which can be done either manually or automatically.
+In a Manual manner, an operator performs the function.
 In Automatic the system automation performs the task in some manner.
 In batching systems the function of feeding each ingredient into the batch container/transport and then delivering each completed batch to the next step in the process.

 Banbury: A mixer type.
 Banbury is a registered trademark owned by the Farrel Corporation.
-Banbury is a type of mechanical mixer primarily used is rubber and plastic compounding, known for its ability to force the cohesion of these materials.
-Process control of a Banbury mixer is and expertise that few have, including Sterling Systems & Controls..
+Banbury is a type of mechanical mixer primarily used in rubber and plastic compounding, known for its ability to force the cohesion of these materials.
+Process control of a Banbury mixer is and expertise that few have, including Sterling Systems & Controls.

 Batching System: In the process manufacturing industries such as feed, food and many others, a “batching system” is one in which the semi-automatic or automatic collection of multiple ingredient dry solids and/or liquids.
 The dry and liquid ingredient materials are either automatically or manually fed into a collection container or automatically transferred to the next process step, such as a mixer, via mechanical or pneumatic conveyance.
 Batching systems may also be referred to as Micro Ingredient Batching Systems, Minor Ingredient Batching Systems, Bulk Batching Systems, Automatic or Semi-Automatic Batching Systems (automatic and semi-automatic refers to the feeding of ingredient materials), Material Weighing Systems, Material Batching Systems, Hand Prompt Batching Stations (referring to the system which prompts an operator to manually feed material ingredients into a batching container), and Kitchen Systems.

 Batching Stations: What is a batching station?
-This term “batching station” can be defined as the location for the operator interface to the batching control system.
-Usually there is a single batching station (control panel) in a batching system, but sometimes there can be multiple batching stations.
+The term “batching station” can be defined as the location for the operator interface to the batching control system.
+Usually, there is a single batching station (control panel) in a batching system, but sometimes there can be multiple batching stations.
 A blog post on multiple batching stations can be found here.

-Bulk Bag: A bulk bag is also referred to technical as an FIBC, or Flexible Intermediate Bulk Container.
+Bulk Bag: A bulk bag is also referred to technically as an FIBC, or Flexible Intermediate Bulk Container.
 These bags are containers to hold dry materials, powders and granular materials.
 They are made of flexible fabric, such as polyethylene or polypropylene.
 They expand to fit the dry material.
 They have an opening in the top and a discharge or outlet in the bottom of the bag.
-A wide variety of flexible bulk bags containers exist, differences in shape, inlet, discharge etc. Filling and Emptying FIBC’s are accomplished with specialized process equipment custom engineered and manufactured to fit the specific application requirement.
+A wide variety of flexible bulk bag containers exist with differences in shape, inlet, discharge, etc. Filling and Emptying FIBC’s are accomplished with specialized process equipment custom-engineered and manufactured to fit the specific application requirement.
 These machines are often equipped with scales and weighing systems.
-Bulk Bag Filling/Packaging systems and Bulk Bag Discharge/Unloading Systems.
+Bulk Bag Filling/Packaging Systems and Bulk Bag Discharge/Unloading Systems.

 Bulk Material Handling: This is an engineering field involved with the design of equipment used for the handling of bulk dry materials such as those which are powdery, granular or lumpy in nature, and are stored in “heaps” in bins, silos, open piles, etc. Often bulk material handling systems are engineered for moving dry materials from one point to another.
 The ability of a dry bulk solid material to flow is a function of the material and the equipment handling it.
 An easy-flowing bulk solid material placed in the wrong piece of equipment can become difficult to handle.
 If it is placed in the correct equipment, it can flow reliably.
 There are methods that can be employed to promote the flow or movement of bulk solid materials.
 Mixing and blending of bulk solids is an important processing step in many industries.
 Batching incorporates the feeding of dry bulk solid materials into a “batch” for mixing or other downstream processing.

 Conveyor: A conveyor is a mechanical apparatus that transports material.
 Many different kinds of conveyors exist.
-For our context here we are talking about and defining conveyors that are used to transport bulk dry materials, powders, granular materials etc. In bulk material conveyors there are general two types, pneumatic and mechanical drag.
+For our context here we are talking about and defining conveyors that are used to transport bulk dry materials, powders, granular materials, etc. In bulk material conveyors there are generally two types, pneumatic and mechanical drag.
 Both pneumatic conveyors and drag conveyors are defined within this Terminology section.

 Decision Table: Refer to Rules Table.